 Ninety-nine years after the event, Walter Wright painted this impression of the burning of the Boyd in Whangaroa Harbour in December 1809.
-On a voyage from Sydney to Cape Town, the Boyd anchored at Whangaroa Harbour to load kauri spars and allow Māori to disembark.
+On a voyage from Sydney to Cape Town, the Boyd anchored at Whangaroa to load kauri spars and allow Māori to disembark.
 During the voyage a Māori chief, Te Ara, had been mistreated by the ship’s captain.
-In retaliation for this, a group of Māori boarded the ship and killed the captain, crew and passengers, and looted the ship.
-A barrel of gunpowder was accidentally exploded, which burnt the boat to water level.
+In retaliation, a group of Māori boarded the ship, killed the captain, crew and passengers, and looted the vessel.
+When a barrel of gunpowder accidentally exploded, the ship burnt to the waterline.
 Only four of the 70 people aboard survived.

 Using this item

 Oil painting by Walter Wright

 Permission of Auckland Art Gallery Toi o Tāmaki must be obtained before any re-use of this image.